 June is a dual citizen of the United States and Mexico and follows her spiritual practice from her mother’s heritage of Apache and Mexican.
 She comes from a family of seers and uses her gifts as a psychic/medium and offers readings, clearings, ceremonies and blessings as well as group experiences.
 June has also been a massage therapist since 1979 specializing in medium to deep tissue massage and cupping.
-Over many years she has worked closely with Indigenous Elders from around the world including the 13 Indigenous Grandmothers to bring their messages to our communities.
-Her private practice is in a historic stone house located in the heart of Sedona Arizona.
+Over many years she has worked closely with Indigenous Elders from around the world including the International Council of 13 Indigenous Grandmothers to bring their messages to our communities.
+June does not call herself a Shaman or a Medicine Woman, She refers to herself as a Seer.

 June’s Great Grandmother, Mama Nella, was a full-blooded Chiricahua Apache of Geronimo’s tribe.
 Juan El Duro Murga was a merchant in Mexico from Spain and fell in love with Nella when she was 15 years old, however the Apache’s forbid him to marry her because he was not an Apache.
 It was said that he took her to San Andres Mexico and they married there and had a family.

 The tribe was furious that he took her and set out for a manhunt to find him.
 As the Apache’s are master trackers they did find him, but years later.
 By that time Juan Murga and Nella had seven children.
 When the Apache’s found him they killed him with an arrow.
 The tribe took care of Mama Nella from afar after that, but her children of mostly son’s took good care of her as well.